Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 What is the role of ovulation in getting pregnant 5 days before my next period?

 Ovulation plays a crucial role in pregnancy.
-It typically occurs about 14 days before your next period.
+It often occurs about 14 days before your next period, though timing can vary.
 If you have sex within a few days leading up to ovulation, there’s a significant chance that sperm may fertilize the egg.

 This timing is essential for understanding fertility windows.